developer-program/engineering-track/docs/cypress/eslint.md

 # Eslint

-Eslint makes code east to read, help with code consistency and find problems before you run any code.
+Eslint makes code easy to read, help with code consistency and find problems before you run any code.

 ## Eslint react

-Create a eslint config file.
-This will show you some console options which you can select default behaviors such as choosing `react`, `typescript` and file type for the configuration such as `javascrit` and `json`.
-We will assume you choose `json` but converting to other format is intuitive.
+Create an eslint configuration file.
+This will show you some console options which you can select default behaviors such as choosing `react`, `typescript` and file type for the configuration such as `javascript` and `JSON`.
+We will assume you choose `JSON` but converting to other format is intuitive.

 ```bash
 npx eslint --init
 ```

-### setup env
+### setup environment

 Open `.eslintrc.json`

 Under `env`, add, `"node": true` and `"jest": true`.
-This will remove the complains with `describe`, `it`, `test` and `process.env`
+This will remove the complaining of `describe`, `it`, `test` and `process.env` not being created before used

 ```json
   "env": {